Stable Matching as Transport: a Welfarist Perspective on Market Design

-The economic literature on matching markets with aligned preferences is sparse.
-A systematic study of markets with aligned preferences was initiated by \cite*{ferdowsian2020decentralized} and \cite*{niederle2009decentralized}, studying the convergence of decentralized matching dynamics in such markets.
-The observation that a stable matching for a finite population with aligned preferences can be obtained via a greedy algorithm---iteratively matching the unmatched pair with the highest utility---is implicitly contained in \cite*{eeckhout2000uniqueness,clark2006uniqueness} who provide conditions for uniqueness of a stable matching; see also \cite*{gutin2023unique}. \cite*{galichon2023stable} extend the greedy algorithm to many-to-one stable matching and observe its unfairness in simulations, a phenomenon we explore further.
+\paragraph{Related literature.} The economic literature on matching markets with aligned preferences remains sparse.
+A systematic study was initiated by \cite*{niederle2009decentralized} and \cite*{ferdowsian2020decentralized}, who examine the convergence of decentralized matching dynamics in such markets. \cite*{peski2011smooth} considers a continuous market with aligned preferences induced by $U(x,y)=\sum_{i=1}^d (x_i+y_i)$ for $x,y\in\R^d$, so that all agents prefer higher-coordinate matches; he shows that stable matchings exhibit a rich structure that can be characterized via solutions to partial differential equations. \cite{Clark2020} considers a matching model with one-dimensional types, transferable utility, and \(U(x,y)=f(|x-y|)\).
+He focuses on patterns of stable matching, and in particular on when matchings are positively or negatively assortative. \cite{Clark2025} considers these issues in a model with imperfectly transferable utility, and \cite{flanders2018} under single-peaked preferences.
+For finite populations with aligned preferences, stable matchings can be obtained via a greedy algorithm that iteratively matches the unmatched pair with the highest utility; this observation is implicit in \cite*{eeckhout2000uniqueness} and \cite*{clark2006uniqueness}, who derive conditions for the uniqueness of stable matchings; see also \cite*{romero2013acyclicity, reny2021simple, gutin2023unique}. \cite*{galichon2023stable} extend the greedy algorithm to many-to-one matching and document its unfairness in simulations, a phenomenon we explore analytically.

-Our paper contributes to understanding the stability-efficiency trade-off for markets with aligned preferences, complementing insights by \cite*{cantillon2022respecting} and \cite*{lee2014efficiency}. \cite*{cantillon2022respecting} introduce a school choice environment where preference alignment becomes a descriptive property.
+Our paper contributes to the understanding of the stability-efficiency trade-off in markets with aligned preferences, complementing insights by \cite*{cantillon2022respecting} and \cite*{lee2014efficiency}. \cite*{cantillon2022respecting} introduce a school choice environment where preference alignment becomes a descriptive property.
 Under a condition generalizing alignment, they demonstrate that stable matchings are Pareto optimal.
-Our paper relies on a quantitative approach to efficiency, and demonstrates that Pareto optimality may entail a loss of utilitarian welfare. \cite*{lee2014efficiency} consider large markets with random preferences.
-If a common utility for each pair is drawn independently from a continuous distribution, they show that the stable matching has utilitarian welfare close to optimal.
-Our results impliy that this phenomenon is specific to having no correlation across agents' preferences: in the presence of correlation, stability may cost up to half of the optimal welfare.
+By contrast, our work adopts a quantitative approach to efficiency, demonstrating that Pareto optimality may entail a loss of utilitarian welfare. \cite*{lee2014efficiency} study large markets with random preferences, showing that when a common utility for each pair is drawn independently from a continuous distribution, the stable matching achieves utilitarian welfare close to the optimum.
+Our results reveal that this phenomenon is specific to settings with no correlation across agents' preferences: in the presence of correlation, stability may reduce welfare by up to half of the optimal level.